 Preamble

-The IHO Council, as directed by the 1st session of the IHO Assembly (Reference A, Decision A1/03), discussed how to conduct a comprehensive review of the Strategic Plan in order to provide a draft revised Plan in time for the consideration of the 2nd Session of the Assembly in 2020. dThis document will provide the SPRWG guidelines and direction to progress the work and for members’ participation.
+The IHO Council, as directed by the 1st session of the IHO Assembly (Reference A, Decision A1/03), discussed how to conduct a comprehensive review of the Strategic Plan in order to provide a draft revised Plan in time for the consideration of the 2nd Session of the Assembly in 2020.
+The Council, at its 3rd session, proposed to continue the SPRWG in order to support the Council in finalizing the methods of calculation of strategic performance indicators.

 Terms of Reference

-Conduct a comprehensive review of the Strategic Plan in two successive phases: scoping and drafting.

-In the scoping phase (T0 + 6 months):

-review and restate the current and future strategic context in which the IHO operates;

-propose the definition of success for the IHO in 2026;

-identify the deficiencies in terms of content, shape and interrelation to the implementation instruments in the existing Plan;

-consider appropriate goals, ways and means that could address any identified deficiencies;

-establish the management plan and timetable for developing and drafting any proposed revisions to the existing Plan;

-submit a proposal at C-2 for the draft framework of the revised strategic plan.

-In the drafting phase (T0 + 18 months):

-define the criteria for measuring success and propose priorities for the IHO;

-consider the interrelation to other management elements such as budget, work plan and performance indicators (Ref. d/);

-prepare the draft revised plan in accordance with the management plan and the timetable;

-prepare the supporting documents for submission to A-2.
+Propose precise methods for calculation of the values of the SPIs, and eventual adjustment of their definition according to the Assembly’s guidance, in liaison with Secretary general, HSSC and IRCC.

-Provide a draft final report at C-3 (-two months) for endorsement and recommendations to be submitted to A-2.
+1.2.
+Provide a draft final report at C-4 (-two months) for approval or endorsement and recommendations to be submitted to the Member States.

 These Terms of Reference can be amended in accordance with Article 6 of the General Regulations.